sebneu75/KeyValium/README.md

     Maximum key size depends on page size (usually pagesize/4)

 Count support
-    Every tree and subtree keeps a local and a global count of keys
+    Every tree and subtree keeps a local and a total count of keys

 Indexed access
     Optional indexed access to the keys (not implemented yet)

 Frontends
-    Persistent Dictionary
-    more possible
+    MultiDictionary which manages multiple persistent dictionaries in one database file more frontends possible

 Encryption
-    Database can be encrypted
+    Database can be encrypted via password and/or a keyfile

 Inspector
     Filemap